neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 ## Advanced Composer Usage

 You can use the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) in many more ways than are covered in this topic.
-Here are some of the more advanced uses:
+Some of the more advanced uses include:
 - Store your own information about a use case by using custom metadata.
   - Learn more about this in the
     [Custom Use Case Metadata](Custom%20Use%20Case%20Metadata-topic.html) topic.